LIKHITHA2k6/LIKHITHA2k6/README.md

 Student at VISHWESHWARAYYA TECHNOLOGICAL UNIVERSITY..
-CHANNABASAVEAHWARA INSTITUTE OF TECHNOLOGY GUBBI.. fascinate in coading and with my fluent English i am learner of new inovative things
+CHANNABASAVEAHWARA INSTITUTE OF TECHNOLOGY GUBBI.. fascinate in coading and with my fluent English i am learner of new inovative things from a teacher